Jaganmathangi/Target-Brazil-SQL-Analysis/README.md

 <strong>Metrics at a Glance</strong> – Total Sales, Total Profit, Profit Margin, Number of Orders, and Number of Customers.

-Sales Breakdown – Visual insights on sales by Category, Segment, and Ship Mode, revealing revenue drivers.
+<strong>Sales Breakdown</strong> – Visual insights on sales by Category, Segment, and Ship Mode, revealing revenue drivers.

-Regional Performance – Sales analysis by region, identifying strengths and opportunities for growth.
+<strong>Regional Performance</strong> – Sales analysis by region, identifying strengths and opportunities for growth.

-Top Customer Insights – A spotlight on the top 5 customers by sales, showcasing valuable relationships.
+<strong>Top Customer Insights</strong> – A spotlight on the top 5 customers by sales, showcasing valuable relationships.

-Customer Base Distribution – A geographical representation of customer spread based on sales data.
+<strong>Customer Base Distribution</strong> – A geographical representation of customer spread based on sales data.

 <strong>🎯 Key Learnings</strong>